 One of the first things you need to make sure of is that your pet is current on all required vaccinations.
 The main three that are needed if a pet is being boarded include, rabies, distemper, and Bordetella.
 While rabies and distemper vaccines are often automatic, getting a Bordetella vaccine isn't always, but it is important for dogs who spend time with other dogs.
 It protects against kennel cough, which is highly contagious.

 They should also be current on their treatment for flea and tick protection.
 Even though both of our facilities are treated for these pets, it never hurts to make sure your pet is taken care of in this regard.

 Pack their own individual portions of food.
-While we have food for your dog or cat at both our Sarasota and Parrish Boarding facility, it is usually better for your pet to stick with their regular diet.
+While we have food for your dog or cat, it is usually better for your pet to stick with their regular diet.
 A sudden change in diet can cause some dogs to get colitis or an upset stomach.